Britt Nicole: 2003–2011

-In 2009, Nicole released a new song "The Lost Get Found" to promote her third album by the same name.
+In 2009, Waddell released a new song "The Lost Get Found" to promote her third album by the same name.
 The song debuted in the Top 20 of the Billboard Hot Christian Songs chart, at No. 20, and peaked at No. 8.
 It peaked at No. 1 on Christian radio stations.
 The music video for the song was released as a single on iTunes on November 17, 2009.
 The single also included a remix and karaoke version of the track.
 The Lost Get Found was released on August 11, 2009, and peaked at No. 1 on Billboards Christian Albums Chart and No. 62 on the Billboard 200.
 The same month, the music video for her song "Holiday" (from Say It) was posted on YouTube.

 Her second US single from The Lost Get Found, "Walk on the Water", peaked at No. 17 on the Billboard Hot Christian Songs chart and No. 1 on Christian radio.
 It was promoted on the NBC television show The Biggest Loser.
 Meanwhile, the song "Headphones" was released as her second single from The Lost Get Found in the UK.
 It peaked at No. 2 on the UK Christian CHR chart.
 On January 1, 2010, a compilation album, Acoustic Playlist: Bold, was released under StarSong.
-It featured an acoustic version of Nicole's single "Believe".
+It featured an acoustic version of Waddell's single "Believe".
 Her second EP Acoustic was released August 24, 2010, to stores and online.
 It includes five acoustic versions of previous songs and a brand new song, "Found By You".
 The album debuted at No. 22 on the Hot Christian Albums chart.
 Her third single from The Lost Get Found, "Hanging On", was released in July to coincide with the release of the album.
 It peaked at No. 19 on the Billboard Hot Christian Songs chart.

 In early 2010, "Welcome to the Show" was released as a single in the UK.
 It peaked at No. 4 on the country's Christian CHR chart.
 Later, in the middle of the year, the song "Safe" was released as a single in the UK.
 It peaked at No. 3 on the country's Christian CHR chart.
 A music video for "Headphones" was released on November 9, 2010.
 In December 2010, "Have Your Way" was released as a single in the UK.
 It peaked at No. 4 on the UK's Christian CHR chart.